pironc/pironc/README.md

 ## hello world

-My name's Cyprien, I'm 20 and I'm a student software engineer at Epitech Nantes
+My name's Cyprien, I'm 20 and I'm a student developer at Epitech Nantes

 I mainly code in C for my studies,